deepakhj/cadent/docs/writers.md

 ## "You" Need "check" your schemas

-Cadent injects the "basic" scheams for MySQL, ElasticSearch, and Cassandra.
+Cadent injects the "basic" scheams for MySQL,make ElasticSearch, and Cassandra.

 But as a long time ops person, not every schema is geared towards use cases.
 So please check them to make sure they are what you really want.